Ethics and Bioethics Bowls: Giving students lasting skills and happy memories

 What are Bioethics Bowl and Ethics Bowl?

 Loyola’s teams have a successful history of competing.
 Faculty advisor and co-coach Dr. Jennifer Parks thinks our students make especially sophisticated arguments.
 “Our teams have excelled because instead of developing arguments that they think will be popular with judges, they develop nuanced approaches that reflect their actual viewpoints.”
-Earlier this year, the Bioethics Bowl team placed first against Georgetown at the 2014 National Undergraduate Bioethics Conference, which Loyola hosted.
-Mary Kate Brueck, a member of the Bioethics Bowl team since 2013, says it was a very proud moment for everyone involved.
-“We worked so hard, and it was exciting to see it pay off.”
+This strength has led to Loyola's success in both Ethics Bowl and Bioethics Bowl, as the teams have repeatedly placed at both the regional and national levels.

 Gaining Lifelong Skills, Values, and Community

 Bioethics and Ethics Bowl teams cultivate skills such as the ability to make strong arguments and perform in high-pressure situations.
 “These skills have served many of our team members who have moved on to careers in law, medicine, and academia,” says Dr. Parks.
 “One student has even become an Ethics Officer for Chicago Public Schools!”
-Mary Kate Brueck, who plans to become a Bioethicist, knows that she will apply what she has learned after graduation.
-“I am now able to determine the best method for approaching complicated issues.”
+Mary Kate Brueck, who has gone on to a Ph.D. program in philosophy and bioethics at Georgetown University notes: “I am now able to determine the best method for approaching complicated issues.”

 The cooperation essential to succeeding at Bioethics Bowls and Ethics Bowls creates a strong sense of community.
 “Students can only succeed when they all work together,” says Dr. Parks.
 “As a result of that collaboration, they make long lasting friendships.
 These friendships extend to other teams as well.
 Our teams have made friends with other team members from across the country.”
 Ethics Bowl and Bioethics Bowl teams have travelled all over the United States—from San Antonio, Texas to Tallahassee, Florida, to Washington D.C.—with all expenses paid by the university.
 “Those trips are great bonding experiences,” says Dr. Parks.

 Bioethics Bowl and Ethics Bowl help students situate their opinions about social justice issues within an existing academic framework.
-“I always tell people that they don't need to come in with a strong background in ethics,” says Monica Finke.
+“I always tell people that they don't need to come in with a strong background in ethics,” says one participant.
 “When I first joined Ethics Bowl, I knew hardly anything about the major ethical theories, but my participation on the team gave me so much knowledge.”
 Many team members find that their fascination with a topic deepens as they immerse themselves in research.
-“I am surprised by how much the cases draw me in,” Mary Kate reflects.
+“I am surprised by how much the cases draw me in,” another student reflects.
 “I never expected it to be my favorite activity on campus, but it is.”